WalternativE/CardManager/README.md

 CardManager is a small training exercise created for the software engineering students of the University of Applied Sciences Technikum Vienna.
 It should showcase how to write a small Single Page Application using Fable, Elmish and the Fulma component library.

+## Instructions

+This exercise includes a business case as well as a couple of steps you can follow to implement more functionality.
+You can find the instruction document [here](https://github.com/WalternativE/CardManager/blob/master/Instructions.md).

 ## I'm lost.
 What should I do now?

 First - as usual - check the documentation.
 You'll find the docs for each used component on its respective site.